Carl-Marasigan/Carl-Marasigan/README.md

 ### 👋🏻 Hi there, I'm Carl Joseph Marasigan
-    also known as Carl
+        You can call me Carl!
 ### 📖 I’m Currently Learning:
     Web Development and Software Development
 ### 🔭 I’m Looking to Expand my Knowledge on:
     Computer Vision, Data Science and Machine Learning

 ### 👨‍💻 &nbsp;About:&nbsp;
      - **Motto of my life:** &nbsp;Programming is a skill best acquired by practice and examples rather from books - "Allan Turing"

     - I'm a graduate student from *National University Laguna* (Batch - 2022)

     - I mostly preferred Web Development and Software Developmebt field where I can utilize my skills and creativity to solve real life problems.

     - You can notif me on my email at marasigancarljoseph@gmail.com!
 I'll try to respond as soon as I can.

 ### 📫 How to Reach Me:
 <img align="left" alt="Carl | Facebook" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/facebook.svg" />